gsa-oes/office-of-evaluation-sciences/_projects/XXXX-SSI-Wage-Reporting.md

 year: 2019
 domain: Government Efficiency
 agency: Social Security Administration
-summary: A reminder encouraged SSI recipients to self-report changes in wages earlier, potentially reducing overpayment
+summary: A reminder encouraged SSI recipients to self-report changes in wages earlier, potentially reducing overpayment.
 ---
 ## What was the challenge?